StudioSixPlusOne/rack-modules/Docs/LadderFilterDesigner/LadderFilterDesigner.md

-There are many ways to implement a filter, but the method I use and first discovered while reading "Designing Software Synthesizers" is a ladder filter, where the outputs of each stage are summed with varing weights.
+There are many ways to implement a filter, but the method I use and first discovered while reading "Designing Software Synthesizers" is a ladder filter, where the outputs of each stage are summed with varying weights.
 Each pole of a ladder filter is a 6dB lowpass filter.

 The multimode is achieved because it is possiable to sum the stages.
 The following